alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 ## Closure of Participation

-The set of participants
-in a conversation
-**SHALL NOT**
-be increased
-except by
-the intentional action
-of one or more
-existing participants.

-E2ESM solutions
-**MUST** provide
-each participant entity
-with means
-to review or delete
-the full set
-of clients or devices
-that can access
-their message PCASM.

-Further,
-E2ESM solutions
-**MUST** provide
-each participant entity
-with notifications
-or a complete history
-of all changes
-to their set
-of clients or devices.
+1. The set of participants in a conversation **SHALL NOT** be increased except by the intentional action of one or more existing participants.
+1. 2E2ESM solutions **MUST** provide each participant entity with means to review or delete the full set of clients or devices that can access their message PCASM.
+1. E2ESM solutions **MUST** provide each participant entity with notifications or a complete history of all changes to their set of clients or devices.

 # Definitions